fasthttp/router/examples/auth/README.md

 # Example of FastHttpRouter

-These examples show you the usage of `fasthttprouter`.
+These examples show you the usage of `router`.
 You can easily build a web application with it.
 Or you can make your own midwares such as custom logger, metrics, or any one you want.

 ### Basic Authentication